-Advising Z Energy on its environmental obligations and commitments in relation to its on-going operations and new developments.
-Our advice ranges from Z’s approach to resource consenting through to contaminated land and hazardous substances management to food and water safety.
+Advising Z Energy on its environmental obligations and commitments for its ongoing operations and new developments.
+Includes advice on Z Energy’s approach to resource consenting, contaminated land and hazardous substances management, and food and water safety.

-Advising the New Zealand Government on its comprehensive and transformational reform of the country’s entire resource management system.
-The work is planned over several years covering the policy development, drafting and select committee stages of the various Bills.
+Advising the New Zealand Government on its comprehensive and transformational reform of the country’s resource management system.
+The work is planned over several years covering the policy development, drafting, and select committee stages of the various Bills.

 Providing specialist planning and consenting advice to Southern Cross on its request for a private plan change to the Auckland Unitary Plan (PPC21), and a concurrent resource consent application, to enable the expansion of its existing Brightside Hospital.

-Trusted legal adviser to organisations facing criminal charges under the Resource Management Act 1991 in relation to unintentional discharges of contaminants.
-We assisted these organisations through all stages of this difficult process and assisted them to mange engagement with key stakeholders.
+Advising several different organisations facing criminal charges under environmental legislation for unintentional discharges of contaminants.
+Assisting through all stages of this difficult process including helping to manage engagement with key stakeholders.

 - Member, Resource Management Law Association of New Zealand (RMLA)